garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 Web3.js v1.5.3
 ```

 Truffle comes with a client version of Ganache but you should ideally get the GUI.
-You should install this from the [trufflesuite.com/ganache/](https://trufflesuite.com/ganache/) website.
-Then follow the instructions for your own operating system.
+This allows to you to clearly see what is happening on your bloockchain as well as details of each of the contracts you migrate.
+You should install the GUI from the [trufflesuite.com/ganache/](https://trufflesuite.com/ganache/) website.
+Then follow the installation instructions for your own operating system.

 ### 3. Start your own project

-To start your own project, change directory into a project folder (create a new empty folder on your desktop if you have not got one).
-The open a terminal in that folder and type:
+To start your own project, change directory into a project folder or create a new empty folder on your desktop if you have not got one.
+Then, open a terminal in that folder and type:

 ```
 truffle init
 ```
-This will create a new project which will will now have 3 x new folders and a .js config file.
-These will be called, ```contracts```, ```migrations```, ```test``` and ```truffle-config.js```.
+This will create a new project which will now have three new folders and a .js config file.
+The three folders and one file are automatically generated and will be called, ```contracts```, ```migrations```, ```test``` and ```truffle-config.js```.

-The contracts folder will contain the contracts, the migrations folder will contain the deployment files.
-The tests is a place write to test the logic of the contracts before they go into production.
+The contracts folder will contain the smart contracts, the migrations folder will contain the deployment files.
+The test folder is a place to test the logic of the contracts before they go into production.

-Before we start the next step is tho amend the truffle-config.js file.
-Here, we need to un-comment the part of the configuration file (truffle-config.js) where we define the network to be used.
+Before we start the next step, we need to amend the truffle-config.js file.
+Here, we need to un-comment the part of the configuration file where we define the network to be used.
+This will ensure we correctly interact with the Ganache interface.
 Make sure that the below line (around line 45) is un-commented:

 ```
 host: "127.0.0.1", // Localhost (default: none)